PrakhidhaChawdhury/mobile-5g-router-bridge/README.md

 * **My Hypothesis:** Since this is a massive multi-port hub and not a simple single-purpose Ethernet-to-Type-C adapter, the Samsung A35's basic software build likely lacks the necessary kernel drivers to talk to the hub's internal network controller chip.
 * **Next Step:** My brand new personal phone—a Samsung Galaxy M36 5G—is scheduled to arrive in 2 days (Dec 28th).
 I finally got it because I am entering Class 12 and genuinely need my own device for my studies.
 Before giving up and returning the hub, I will hold onto it to run an isolated chipset test using my new phone to see if it's a driver barrier or a dead hub.

+### Phase 2: Chipset Isolation & Firmware Subnet Resolution
+My personal Samsung Galaxy M36 5G arrived on December 28th, and I immediately began re-running the exact same hardware array late into the night.

+#### 1. The Driver Breakthrough
+Unlike the A35, the M36 5G instantly recognized the Amkette hub, handled simultaneous Power Delivery (PD) charging without throwing any lockouts, and cleanly exposed the Ethernet tethering protocol toggle.
+This confirmed my previous hypothesis: the hub was perfectly fine.
+The earlier failure was entirely down to device-specific driver limitations inside the A35's software layer.

+#### 2. The Throughput Bottleneck
+Once the link bridged back to my workstation PC, I ran a speed test via fast.com.
+* **The Discrepancy:** The M36 5G natively pulled **260 Mbps** over its unlimited 5G hotspot link.
+However, the connection bridged through the hub to the PC throttled intensely down to **22 Mbps**.
+* **The Logic:** While the physical connection was active, a severe throughput bottleneck was occurring across the hardware interface layer.

+#### 3. Catching the DHCP Subnet Exception
+Routing the hub directly into the factory-default Jio router's Ethernet port brought back the frustrating "No Internet" status on my connected devices.
+To locate the barrier, I accessed the local gateway administration terminal interface at `192.168.31.1` and caught a critical firmware exception:

+> `Configuration Error: DHCP Starting IP address and LAN should be in the same subnet.`

+* **The Root Cause:** The automated factory reset sequence had misconfigured the default DHCP pool.
+The router was actively trying to assign local IP address leases that sat completely outside its own subnet masking boundary, causing it to drop local device handshakes entirely.
+* **The Fix:** Manually adjusting the starting IP pool parameters inside the gateway configuration menu to match the active LAN subnet cleanly resolved the layer 3 conflict.

+---

+## 4. Key Learnings

+1. **Architecture Order Matters:** Networking is entirely state-dependent.
+Forcing handshakes out of sequence or connecting physical components randomly results in lingering communication deadlocks.
+2. **Device Driver Variances:** Identical operating systems from the same manufacturer do not guarantee identical hardware profiles.
+Multi-port hubs demand specific network adapter drivers that budget or baseline device chipsets may exclude.
+3. **Hidden OS Variables:** Android battery percentages and developer configuration settings (like Tethering Hardware Acceleration) will silently alter system behavior and lock out hardware modules without warning.
+4. **Subnet Alignment:** Factory reset routines are occasionally flawed out of the box.
+If a gateway's automated DHCP server is misaligned with its local area network address pool, structural communication fails entirely.